 And usually, when I ask him these things, I’m in a spurt of idea generation.… Read the rest

-In the absence of a ball game, we took Scott out to the rain delay to celebrate his birthday.
+of a ball game, we took Scott out to the rain delay to celebrate his birthday.
 Not quite the same.
 But then, we’ve never been your standard family, so we enjoyed it a lot until everything was cancelled outright.
 Oh well.
 We get in free come Saturday.
 Happy Birthday, hon.

 The snacks were good, anyway.
 Of course, it was ballpark food, so that probably goes without saying.
 I’m dieting.
 I ate exactly one bite of a hot dog. #martyrproblems.
 Oh, and then I went and got the car, all dolled up for our inability to remember umbrellas.… Read the rest